lyqbiocc/scRNA-seq-of-PSC-iNKP/README.md

 # scRNA seq analysis of hPSC derived iNKP and iNK cells

-## Analysis of all the GFP- cells of the hPSC-derived organoids from day 16, 17, 18, 19 and 20
+## Analysis of all the GFP negative cells of the hPSC-derived organoids from day 16, 17, 18, 19 and 20
     01_Identify_the_cellpopulation_D16_D20.R
     plot_the_cellpopulation_D16_D20.R